Managing databases in Yandex StoreDoc

 request:curl \ --request POST \ --header "Authorization: Bearer $IAM_TOKEN" \ --header "Content-Type: application/json" \ --url 'https://mdb.api.cloud.yandex.net/managed-mongodb/v1/clusters/<cluster_ID>/databases' \ --data '{ "databaseSpec": { "name": "<DB_name>" } }'Where

-databaseSpecis the object containing the new DB name.A database name may contain Latin letters, numbers, underscores, and hyphens.
+databaseSpecis the object containing the new database name.A database name may contain Latin letters, numbers, underscores, and hyphens.
 The name may be up to 63 characters long.
 Such names as

 config,local,admin, andmdb_internalare reserved for Yandex StoreDoc.
-You cannot create DBs with these names.You can get the cluster ID with the list of clusters in the folder.
+You cannot create DBs with these names.You can get the cluster ID from the list of clusters in your folder.

 -